Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2019-05-01-preview/types.md

 ## ImageTemplateProperties
 ### Properties
-* **buildTimeoutInMinutes**: int: Maximum duration to wait while building the image template.
+* **buildTimeoutInMinutes**: int {minValue: 0, maxValue: 960}: Maximum duration to wait while building the image template.
 Omit or specify 0 to use the default (4 hours).
 * **customize**: [ImageTemplateCustomizer](#imagetemplatecustomizer)[]: Specifies the properties used to describe the customization steps of the image, like Image source etc
 * **distribute**: [ImageTemplateDistributor](#imagetemplatedistributor)[] (Required): The distribution targets where the image output needs to go to.
 * **lastRunStatus**: [ImageTemplateLastRunStatus](#imagetemplatelastrunstatus) (ReadOnly): State of 'run' that is currently executing or was last executed.